Excuse me. What is the meaning of this word? "Baka"? Teacher:

 - Though it isn't a flashback, Stargate SG-1 had a scene where Jacob Carter used his daughter's catchphrase "Holy Hannah", showing us where she picked it up.

-- In Scrubs, J.D.'s moussed-up hair was apparently due to a suggestion by his college buddy, Spencer.
+- Though it's not a catchphrase, J.D.'s moussed-up hair was apparently due to a suggestion by his college buddy, Spencer.

 (in a flashback)